Lugdunum: Roman naval base and fortified military granary at the estuary of the river Rhine, modern Katwijk in the Netherlands

 The drawing by Abraham Ortelius, one of the most famous cartographers of all ages, shows a building that can probably be identified with a horreum or military granary.
 The heavy walls with round towers suggest a date in the fourth century.

-The ruins of the Brittenburg were probably sighted for the last time in the last days of October (or the first days of November) 1954.
-Unfortunately, nobody has recorded their precise location.
 Modern archaeologists have been unable to trace the ruins of the 'Brittenburg', which have become one of the most famous and romantic mysteries of Dutch archaeology.
 The violence of the sea has probably destroyed the remains of the castle beyond recovery.

 The Renaissance expression "Lugdunum Batavorum" to describe the nearby town of Leiden is erroneous.
 In Antiquity, Leiden was called Matilo.